-In the person of Jesus of Nazareth, the eternal Son of God uniquely entered human history and became a real human being, fully God and fully human.
+In the person of Jesus of Nazareth, the eternal Son of God who was born of a virgin and became a real human being, fully God and fully human.
 He is truly the Word of God - that is, the perfect and culminating expression of God's mind and heart, of God's will and character - present in the intimate fellowship of the Holy Trinity from eternity and fully engaged with the Father in the work of creation and redemption.

 Jesus Christ is God's only mediator between God and humankind and God's unique agent for the salvation of the world, accomplished through the death of Jesus on the cross.
-In his death Jesus was the perfect sacrifice for sins -"the Lamb of God who takes away the sin of the world."
-(John 1:29)
+In his death Jesus was the perfect sacrifice for sins - "the Lamb of God who takes away the sin of the world."
+(John 1:29).
+Jesus Christ alone is Lord of all and the only way of salvation.